 For a disconnected graph $G$, $I_G$ is a \textit{complete intersection} if every connected component of $G$ has a complete intersection toric ideal.
-Let $\mathcal{G}^{ci}$ be the set of all graphs with a complete intersection toric ideal.
+Let $\mathcal{G}^{ci}$ be the set of all graphs with complete intersection toric ideals.
 The bipartite graphs in $\mathcal{G}^{ci}$ are nicely characterized as follows.

 \begin{theorem} [{\cite[Corollary 3.4]{gitler2010ring}}] For a connected bipartite graph $G$, $G\in\mathcal{G}^{ci}$ if and only if $G$ is a ring graph.
 Here, a \emph{ring graph} is a graph whose nonedge block is constructed by $2$-clique sums of cycles. \end{theorem}